These are the steps for building SerialPlot on linux. I will also provide more detailed steps for Ubuntu and similar debian based distributions.

 Although actual build process is quite simple and straightforward, if you are not experienced you may have issues building SerialPlot successfully.
-It is usually missing dependencies.
-It is rarely an incompatible library.
+It usually is missing dependencies.
+It rarely is an incompatible library.
 In that case please leave a comment : ) I will be happy to help.

 Also if you have steps for other distributions and recommendations, please share, I will try to add them here.